Tomohiro Yamamoto

-Tomohiro Yamamoto (山本 朋広, Yamamoto Tomohiro) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).
+Tomohiro Yamamoto (山本 朋広, Yamamoto Tomohiro) is a Japanese politician of the Liberal Democratic Party and a former member of the House of Representatives in the Diet (national legislature).

 Career

 A native of Kyoto, Kyoto, Yamamoto attended Kansai University as an undergraduate and received a master's degree from Kyoto University.
 He was elected to the House of Representatives for the first time in 2005.

 His profile on the LDP website: